justincc/opensimulator-helper/README.md

 Code originally comes from Melanie Theilker and Teravus Ovares with some cleanup by BlueWall.
 Originating version was the opensim-wi project (http://forge.opensimulator.org/gf/project/opensimwi/)

-I will maintain this code but have no plans to extend it as I no longer work with virtual worlds.
-However, I will address basic security issues.
+Unfortunately, this code uses the [original mysql module](http://php.net/manual/en/book.mysql.php) and I have no plans to update it since I no longer work with OpenSimulator or virtual worlds.
+However, I will continue to address basic security issues until PHP 5 goes out of service.

 Background
 ==========